 Going to Zoo Lights is one of my personal favorite holiday activities.
 It’s pretty magical to walk around Lincoln Park Zoo completely decorated in lights.
 There’s even holiday music playing wherever you go!
 Grab your significant other, some friends or your family, take a stroll around, and then grab dinner in Lincoln Park.
 The perfect evening!

-Every year I love to visit three Christmas trees in the city.
-The first one is inside 900 North Michigan.
-There’s something about doing your Christmas shopping with a huge tree in the middle of the building – it’s the best!
-My other favorite is just a few blocks away, outside of the Waldorf Astoria Hotel (pictured above!).
+Every year I love to visit four Christmas trees in the city.
+The first one is right outside of the John Hancock Building, because that’s where Adam proposed!
+The second is inside 900 North Michigan because there’s something so fun about Christmas shopping with a huge tree in the middle of the building – it’s the best!
+My other favorite is just a few blocks away, outside of the Waldorf Astoria Hotel (the first picture in this post!).
 That hotel is pretty glamorous on it’s own, but a big beautiful Christmas tree makes it even better.
-And the last is outside of The Wrigley Building, pictured here.
-SWOON!
+And the last is outside of The Wrigley Building, pictured directly above.
+They just never get old!

 If you are a true Chicagoan, these will always be “the Marshall Field’s windows” – but either way, Macy’s still does a beautiful job.
-And after you check out the themed window displays, you can continue down State Street to see their wreaths and horns and crazy amounts of lights.
-So festive!
+And after you check out the themed window displays, head inside to the Walnut Room where they have a 45 foot tree on display!

 I’ll be honest, I’ve never done this… but after doing some research, I totally want to now!
 Christmas Around the World at The Museum of Science and Industry features a four story floor-to-dome Grand Tree – and if that wasn’t enough, there are 50 more trees and displays all around it representing different holiday traditions from cultures all over the world.
-SO INTO THIS.
+So cool, right?!

 So you wanna be fancy, huh?
 Then you better go to the Holiday Tea at The Drake.
 Bring your favorite ladies and sip on French tea and pastries while listening to Christmas Carolers and a harpist!